Class collaboration

-Fascist support
+Class collaboration is the act of social or economic classes working together toward a certain goal.
+It is the goal of numerous political ideologies, including corporatism, and a feature of the Nordic model.

+In fascism

-Class collaboration is one of the main pillars of social architecture in fascism.
+Class collaboration is one of the main pillars of social architecture in fascism, particularly Italian fascism.
 In the words of Benito Mussolini, fascism "affirms the irremediable, fruitful, and beneficent inequality of men".
 Given this premise, fascists conclude that the preservation of social hierarchy is in all of the classes' interests and therefore all classes should collaborate in its defense: the lower and the higher classes should accept their roles and perform their respective duties.

 In fascist thought, the principle of class collaboration is combined with ultranationalism.
 The stability and the prosperity of the nation was seen as the ultimate purpose of collaboration between classes.

 Some versions of class collaboration are associated with an economic model in which the state, assumed to have a non-class character, would mediate between different social classes (primarily between employers and employees).
 Among other things, such mediation would entail disallowing strikes by employees and lockouts by employers; setting up corporations as the representatives of given industries; and replacing independent labor unions with organizations under state control.